Tenzorum/service-node-relayer/README.md

 npm run start
 ```

-This you should produce a message resembling the following, confirm the public address of the
+This should produce a message resembling the following, confirm the public address of the
 account you wanted to use is correct:

 ```